Broadband interferometry-based searches for photon-axion conversion in vacuum: Appendixes

 \subsection{Demodulation Process}

-As an example, to lock to the upper sideband at $\omega_{\gamma} + \omega_m$, the resulting power from Port 2 (dark port) needs to be demodulated at a frequency $\omega_m$.
-Note that the output powers resulting from the self-interference of the carrier and sidebands, respectively, are omitted since their contribution is negligible after demodulating and averaging their power over long periods.
-In addition, we can approximate by considering only the first-order terms accounting for $P_{\gamma\rightarrow a}\ll1$.
-The demodulation approach uses a lock-in amplification, by mixing the signal from the dark port with a LO at the same frequency $\omega_m$, following a homodyne procedure:
+As an example, to lock to the upper sideband at $\omega_{\gamma} + \omega_m$, the resulting power from port 1 (bright port) needs to be demodulated at a frequency $\omega_m$.
+Note that the output powers resulting from the self-interference of the carrier and sidebands (first and second terms of Eq.~\ref{eq:output_power_bright}), respectively, are omitted since their contribution is negligible after demodulating and averaging their power over long periods.
+In addition, we can approximate by considering only the first-order terms accounting for $P_{\gamma\rightarrow a}\ll1$:

+The demodulation approach uses a lock-in amplification, by mixing the signal from the bright port with a LO at the same frequency $\omega_m$, following a homodyne procedure.
+Regarding that, the output of the mixer is:

+where $\phi_{LO}$ is the phase of the LO.
+The resulting signal power then passes through a low-pass filter (LPF) to remove high-frequency components ($2\omega_m$).
+The time-averaged output power of the mixer assuming $\phi_{\text{LO}} = 0$ is: